 We offer educational, hand on experience tours and seminars in off-grid living.
 Topic range from cooking, harnessing the sun, bio-gas, water, climatic building solutions and many more.
 All tours and seminars are tailor made to the group's background and available time.
 For details contact us

-Also, during the 2017 academic program is implemented in the field of 'Off grid technologies to the developing world' as part of engineering studies.
+In addition, during 2017 an academic program in the field of "Off Grid Technologies for the Developing World" was launched as part of engineering studies.
 Read more about the academic courses.

 Current Installed Technologies